 Keema just means ground meat in Hindi.
 It can be any ground meat.
 Lamb, beef, goat or even chicken.
 So it probably doesn’t help that this recipe is called keema.
 Not so precise.
 But I didn’t name it.
 I just cook it.

 It’s like hamburger helper done right.
 It’s beef or lamb with a good whack of spice.
 Not too much, mind you.
-Just enough to make sure it’s perfect when you use it in an Indian restaurant curry.
+Just enough to make sure it’s perfect when you use it in a curry.

-Lamb or beef keema may not become your favourite curry but what you can make with it may well be.
+This probably won’t become your favourite curry on it’s own but what you can make with it may well be.
 Think of it as an ingredient into a bigger dish.
 A step along the way to something wonderful.

 - 12 oz minced beef or lamb